sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1400 - fixed-table.md

 ====
 If  tables have variable column layout, use the [Table method](doc:table) instead.

-For examples of extracting from complex tables, such as tables inside tables or tables with labled rows and columns, see [Sections](doc:sections#examples).
+To extract complex tables, for example tables inside tables or tables with labeled rows and columns, see [Sections](doc:sections#examples).